MMudassirShakeel/Humanoid-Robot-simulation/README.md

 ![Humanoid robot matlab](https://github.com/Muhandisbro/Humanoid-Robot-simulation/assets/130207362/5d8ef979-f644-47fa-90a6-d59d00563b3a)

 4. Result:

 I have the capability to create a simulation of a basic walking humanoid robot that can accurately replicate the subtle and stealthy movements of sneaking.

 Read more about this project at https://engrprogrammer.com/humanoid-robots-unleashing-rofl-bots-with-matlab-magic/

+Note: For Further details about this project you can check the pdf file attached in this resporitory